rackspace/php-opencloud/doc/services/networking/index.rst

     When IP addresses are associated to a port, this also implies the port is associated with a subet, as the IP address is taken from the allocation pool for a specific subnet.

+  security group
+    A security group is a named container for security group rules.

+  security group rule
+    A security group rule provides users the ability to specify the types of traffic that are allowed to pass through to and from ports on a virtual server instance.

 Further links